 Deborah Munroe Noonan Research Project

-Impact of Case management on early Childhood Mental Health, Health Care Costs, and Quality of Life
+Impact of Case Management on Early Childhood Mental Health, Health Care Costs, and Quality of Life

 Case management services may help link children, youth, and their families to comprehensive health care and support services, and thus improve health outcomes, quality of life, and reduce health care costs.

 Little is known about the impact of case management on early childhood mental health, health care costs and quality of life.
-This research will illuminate these relationships and identify innovative private payer financing strategies that may influence patient and family experiences with care.
+This research helped illuminate these relationships and identify innovative private payer financing strategies that may influence patient and family experiences with care.